jiechau/python-broadlink/README.md

 - em (emission source) and sg (signal) are defined in config_secrets_python-broadlink.yaml
 - you could find the emission/signal content in (3)

+- misc:
+- this main.py actually provides 3 ways (routers) to be called:
+- /trigger (call broadlink to fire ir)
+- /exec (run a script)
+- /telegram (send a telegram message)

 <br/>

 # Apple Apple HomeKit